umstek/handpicked/README.md

 # handpicked

 Software and other stuff that I use.
 Storing here in case if I lose my memory. 🤷‍♂️
-I'm not affiliated with any of the software above unless mentioned otherwise.
+I'm not affiliated with any of the software below unless mentioned otherwise.

 ## Video players